Jawen04/PasswordPal/README.md

 3. A database managed by MySQL

-# Starting the fullstack application
+# Starting the Fullstack Application

 ## Using Docker
 If you have Docker installed on your machine you can start the application easily with these steps: